iliakan/git-tutorial/git.md

 Hello, Git!
 ================

 Git stores the history of a file directory and allows to share it with others.

-Do you know how to use the command line?

-If not, `click here to read about it`.

 Do you have git installed?